 Prior to 1996 the closest thing India had to a hamburger was a vada pav, or if a cow got hit by a speeding Tata Sumo.
 Today you can find small burger joints all around most major cities, even Chennai.
 The hamburger revolution we see before us never would happened without the help of McDonalds, which is why I will try my very best to be as respectful as is possible for a writer on an assignment he’s clearly going to regret.

 McDonalds has, and has had several burgers that deserve to be on this list, they’re overpriced, toxic and worst of all, vegetarian.
 The closest thing to food you’ll find in McDonalds is the bits of plastic you find in your McNuggets.
 They all fluctuate between mediocre and horrifically bad, but only five could make it on this list, mainly for the safety of the writer.
-Here is my assessment of the worst burgers at McDonalds, with taste and price as the basis for my claims:
+Here is our assessment of the worst burgers at McDonalds, with taste and price as the basis for our claims:

 5) McAloo Tiki: Rs.
 40